Entertainment Weekly: Typical content and frequency

 The magazine features celebrities on the cover and addresses topics such as television ratings, movie grosses, production costs, concert ticket sales, advertising budgets, and in-depth articles about scheduling, producers, showrunners, etc.

 By the time print publication ceased, the magazine was published once per month, although the legacy name Entertainment "Weekly" is still used.

 Layout

-Entertainment Weekly follows a typical magazine format by featuring a letters to the editor and table of contents in the first few pages, while also featuring advertisements.
+Entertainment Weekly follows a typical magazine format by featuring a letter to the editor and a table of contents in the first few pages, while also featuring advertisements.
 While many advertisements are unrelated to the entertainment industry, most ads are typically related to up-and-coming television, film, or music events.

 News and notes

 These beginning articles open the magazine and as a rule focus on current events in pop culture.
 The whole section typically runs eight to ten pages long, and features short news articles and several specific recurring sections: